getpelican/pelican/docs/settings.rst

    file has no record in the cache file, it is read as usual.
 2. The file is checked according to ``CHECK_MODIFIED_METHOD``:

-    - If set to ``'mtime'``, the modification time of the file is checked.
+   - If set to ``"mtime"``, the modification time of the file is checked.
-    - If set to a name of a function provided by the ``hashlib`` module, e.g. ``'md5'``, the file hash is checked.
+   - If set to a name of a function provided by the ``hashlib`` module, e.g. ``"md5"``, the file hash is checked.
    - If set to anything else or the necessary information about the file cannot be found in the cache file, the content is read as usual.

 3. If the file is considered unchanged, the content data saved in a previous build corresponding to the file is loaded from the cache, and the